 The Hempstone is so hard that an angle grider can be used to sand it.

-After some steps to further enhance the colour with oil paint and drying oil the bodys are finish using some shellack.
+After some steps to further enhance the colour with oil paint the bodys are finish using some shellack.

 The finished bodies consist out of hemp fibres, water, pigments, oil and shellack.
 Because of the application process the colour has a lot of depth and complexity.

 The textured bodies aso are very resistant against any kind of scratches or impacts.